mmcgahan/graft-test/README.md

 Any generic modules you want to help run your app.

-### Build scripts: `scripts/`
+### `scripts/` - build scripts

 Most of the basic scripts help with bundling the application, which can be challenging to get "right", particularly if you want versioned bundles.

-### Utilities: `utils/`
+### `utils/`

 Up to you.

 ### Config

-Most of the files in the root of this repo are configuration files for various tools that are used during development - Jest for unit testing, Babel for transpiling ES6 code, ESLint to keep code style consistent.
+Most of the files in the root of this repo are configuration files for various tools that are used during development

+1. Jest for unit testing
+2. Babel for transpiling ES6
+3. ESLint to keep code style consistent